-Theory of Immunization

-Redington (1952) uses the word "immunization", to indicate the investment of the assets in a manner which the existing business will be immune to a general change in the rate of interest (De Felice, 2000).
-Tijjani (2014) observed in his work that the supporters of this theory Lucas and Zeldes (2006) theorize that, a pension fund should have enough assets to support liabilities in such a way that the financial factors that have impact on the value of the liabilities will affect the assets in an identical manner.
+Theory of Immunization 179 Redington (1952) uses the word "immunization", to indicate the investment of the assets in a manner which the existing business will be immune to a general change in the rate of interest (De Felice, 2000).
+Tijjani (2014) observed in his work that the supporters of this theory interest (De Felice, 2000).
+Tijjani (2014) observed in his work that the supporters of this theory Lucas and Zeldes (2006) theorize that, a pension fund should have enough assets to support liabilities in such a way that the financial factors that have impact on the value of the support liabilities in such a way that the financial factors that have impact on the value of the liabilities will affect the assets in an identical manner.
+According to this approach, finances liabilities will affect the assets in an identical manner.
 According to this approach, finances should be "immunized" against loss.
 This simply implies that the liabilities are backed up in such a way that the fund is protected in the event of a loss.

-3.1 Methodology

-The longitudinal technique was used in this study since there was enough data for analysis on one hand, and given the time series data, the important variables over the years 2004-2020 on the other.
-The information was gathered mostly from secondary sources and was comprised of pension contributions funds generated during the time period under consideration (2004 - 2020), inflation rate, exchange rate, deposit rate and GDP which were collected from the National Pension Commission (PENCOM), National Bureau of Statistics, World Bank, and other relevant sources.
+3.1 Methodology The longitudinal technique was used in this study since there was enough data for analysis on one hand, and given the time series data, the important variables over the years 2004-2020 on the other.
+The information was gathered mostly from secondary sources and was comprised of pension contributions funds generated during the time period under consideration (2004 - 192 2020), inflation rate, exchange rate, deposit rate and GDP which were collected from the National Pension Commission (PENCOM), National Bureau of Statistics, World Bank, and other relevant sources.

-Model Specification
+195 Model Specification

-$PCT = \beta_0 + \beta_1 INF{it} + \beta_2 EXR{it} + \beta_3 DPR{it} + GDP{it} + e$
+196 $PCT = \beta_0 + \beta_1 INF{it} + \beta_2 EXR{it} + \beta_3 DPR{it} + GDP{it} + e$

-Where:
+197 Where: